MPAGS-CPP-2024/mpags-day-1-makenziewortley/README.md

 # mpags-cipher
-A simple command line tool for encrypting/decrypting text using classical ciphers
+A simple command line tool for encrypting/decrypting text using classical ciphers.
+Project to learn how to code using C++ and other development tools.

+# How to Install

+# Authors